digitalmethodsinitiative/zeeschuimer/README.md

   * 'Suggested for you' and 'Sponsored' posts on the front page feed
 * *TikTok* items that cannot be captured:
   * Live streams

+For some platforms, the level of detail of the data that can be collected depends on the page it is captured from:

+* *Pinterest* items may lack some metadata unless captured from the individual post's page, most notably the timestamp of the post.
+* *RedNote/Xiaohongshu* items will often lack the item's post description, timestamp, and video URL, unless captured by opening the post's own page/clicking it in an overview.

 Note that these are *known* limitations; data capture may break or change based on platform changes.
 Always cross-reference captured data with what you are seeing in your browser.